thrivinginacademia/grantwriting/index.md

 <br>
 <br>
 </div>

+---
+# the following text shows on all devices
+---

 # Grant writing
 So you have to ask an organization for money for your research project?
 This might feel like a daunting task, but we'll walk you through it in this guide. *You got this!*